johnmathews/johnmathews.github.io.old/content/pages/about.md

 Date: 2017-03-15

 #About
 Thanks for visitng my blog.
-I'm an engineer working towards making finance more efficient, and the posts here are a haphazerd record of my curiosities and intrigues.
+I'm an engineer working towards making finance more efficient, and the posts here are a haphazard record of my curiosities and intrigues.
 I started my career in financial audits and have recently qualified as an accountant.
 Before that I achieved a doctorate in Engineering.
 I see a world full of opportunities to make things and problems to solve.

 I live in London but before I came (back) to the UK I lived in Austria for 4 years, which was much more comfortable.
 I'm now actively seeking opportunities to move me and my family somewhere overseas, again.